FAQ Palestine

 Q: “But Hamas”

-A: The use of “But Hamas” and its political and military goals to justify the oppression of Palestinian people as a whole, and the Israeli military occupation ignores the context of the 75-year occupation of Palestine.
-The root aggression, what our focus should be on, comes from the Israeli government itself, not the people it oppresses.
-Hamas is a relatively recent response to the systemic violence the Palestinian people have experienced for three quarters of a century.
+A: The use of “But Hamas” and its political and military goals to justify the oppression of Palestinian people as a whole, by the “Israeli” military occupation ignores the context of the 75-year occupation of Palestine.
+The root aggression, what our focus should be on, comes from the militarized Zionist movement itself, not the people it oppresses.
+Hamas is a relatively recent response to the systemic violence the Palestinian people have experienced for over three quarters of a century.
 The military occupation of Palestine and the apartheid system it has created goes back generations before Hamas, therefore it is reasonable to believe that it will continue with or without Hamas unless we and other advocates for human rights around the world stand in solidarity with the people of Palestine and actively work towards its liberation.

 Q: Is “Free Palestine” Antisemitic?

-A: Advocating for a free and liberated Palestine includes Jewish, Christian, Muslim, Druze and all residents.
+A: No. First, antisemitism is a distinctly European cultural trait that has no historical equivalent in the Levant or SWANA regions.
+Furthermore, advocating for a free and liberated Palestine includes Jewish, Christian, Muslim, Druze and all other religions and ethnicities.
 The movement does not single out or attack Judaism as a religion or people, in fact it embraces it as an integral part of the movement towards liberation for all.
 Most of all, there were and are Jewish Palestinians who have been living in Palestine continually for hundreds of years.
-A Free Palestine calls for justice and liberation, both for Palestinians in the West Bank, Gaza, Jerusalem and the 48 occupied territories as well as justice and liberation for the oppressed Jews within the Israeli state including Mizrahi and Ethiopian Jews.
+A Free Palestine calls for justice and liberation, for Palestinians who have lived under violent occupation for generations, as well as justice and liberation for the oppressed Jews within the Occupation including Mizrahi and Ethiopian Jews.
 It hopes to create a truly democratic state in which self-determination and human rights are available for everyone.

 Q: I stand against war crimes and ethnic cleansing, but I still believe that Israel has a right to exist.
 What does this mean for Israel and Jewish Israelis?

-A: We are against religious nationalism of all forms, anywhere, and believe that any state that is founded on exclusionary policies based on religion, race or ethnicity will lead to oppression.
+A: The modern state of "Israel" was founded on genocide, a colonial occupation, formed against the will of the Indigenous people of Palestine, and against the backdrop of zionist terrorist organizations committing massacres and driving out 750,000 Indigenous Palestinians in 1948.
+We are against religious ethno-nationalism of all forms, anywhere, and believe that any state that is founded on exclusionary policies based on religion, race or ethnicity will lead to oppression.
 We are advocating for a democratic environment in which Palestinians have full human and civil rights alongside all other people in the region including those of Jewish descent.
+As per many rulings by UN and international courts, settlers who have committed war crimes must be tried, and all Palestinians expelled be granted the Right of Return.
 Now is the time to imagine what that environment could look like, one where all people in the region can have self determination and not live under military occupation.

 Q: Jews are from the Middle East.
 They aren’t white.
 Isn't saying they are white supremacists inaccurate and inflammatory and encouraging hate and division?